ADR-0002: Content-Addressed File Store (CAS)¶

 - Callers ingest bytes once to get a

-, then persist only the digest in domain state/events. - Any user-facing or workflow paths are derived via a projection (separate ADR).
+digest, then persist only the digest in domain state/events. - Any user-facing or workflow paths are derived via a projection (separate ADR).

 - Backends must implement safe staging, atomic installs, and cheap